LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 * _Wait Time_: see definition from Current KPI section*
 * **MCS**: the meaningful connection score average of the closed conversations.
 This metric shows how many conversations had positive or negative MCS

-**_Note:_** _response time related metrics require time to ‘warm-up’ as data is gathered and refreshed every 5 minutes.
+**Note:** Response time related metrics require time to ‘warm-up’ as data is gathered and refreshed every 5 minutes.
 Once loaded, the result is based on a representative sample, not all conversations.
-This sample size can be modified via the Menu (see Additional Functions in this guide)._
+This sample size can be modified via the Menu (see Additional Functions in this guide).

-_Example of Last 24 Hour section in **chat dashboard** mode:_
+Example of Last 24 Hour section in chat dashboard mode:

 ![](/img/real-time-messaging-dashboard-overview5.png)